Potter Valley, California: Geography

 Potter Valley is located 18 mi northeast of Ukiah and 8 mi northeast of Lake Mendocino in Mendocino County, with the valley floor at roughly 950 ft in elevation.
 The headwaters of the East Fork of the Russian River originate in the valley.
 The Potter Valley Project delivers additional water from the Eel River, which flows into the Russian River here via a controversial hydroelectric plant that tunnels through the mountains to take advantage of the relative proximity of these two waterways.
 This diversion supplies a significant amount of water to inland Mendocino and Sonoma counties.
 Potter Valley is a rich agricultural region, with excellent soils, planted mostly in irrigated pasture, wine grapes, and pears, but supporting a wide variety of farms and ranches.

-According to the United States Census Bureau, the Potter Valley Census Designated Place (CDP) covers an area of 4.0 sqmi, 99.31% of it land, and 0.69% of it water.
+According to the United States Census Bureau, the Potter Valley Census Designated Place (CDP) covers an area of 4.0 sqmi, of which 99.31% is land, and 0.69% is water.
 The entire valley, which is mostly rural, has an area of roughly 12 sqmi.